MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Requires.md

   #Requires -Modules Hyper-V
   ```

-  It would seem that the above code should not run because the required module
+  You might think that the above code should not run because the required
-  was removed before the \#Requires statement.
+  module was removed before the `#Requires` statement.
+However, the `#Requires`

-  However, the \#Requires state had to be met before the script could even
+  state had to be met before the script could even execute.
+Then the first line
-  execute.
-Then the first line of the script invalidated the required
+  of the script invalidated the required state.
-  state.

 ### PARAMETERS